bfoley4/OOFinalProject/documentation.md

 * C#: Derived from C and C++

 ### Unique features of the language
-1. Does the language have any particularly unique features?
 * Swift: Completely compatible with objective (Use same APIs).
 You can use both languages in the same project.
 * C#: Partial Classes - you can define a class in multiple files.

 ### Name spaces
-1. How are name spaces implemented?
 * Swift:

       import FrameworkA